xMann999/VeterinaryApp/README.md

 4. **Accessing the Application:**

-   Once the build and startup process is complete, your "Reward Management" application will be accessible at [http://localhost:8080](http://localhost:8080).
+   Once the build and startup process is complete, your "Veterinary App" application will be accessible at [http://localhost:8080](http://localhost:8080).

 5. **Stopping the Application:**